plone/volto/docs/source/configuration/validation.md

   component: urlValidator,
 });
 ```
-The first dependency should be the `id` of the block, and second the `id` of the field.
+The first dependency should be the `id` of the block, and the second the `id` of the field.
 This type of validator only applies to blocks.

 ### Specific validator using the `validator` key in the field

-A final type of validator are applied to the field if the `validator` key is present in the JSON schema definition of the form field.
+A final type of validator is applied to the field if the `validator` key is present in the JSON schema definition of the form field.

 ```ts
 config.registerComponent({